Guidance

 • the Christmas tree trade

-See the quick guide on exemptions on planting spruce trees in the DMA.
+See the quick guide on exemptions on planting spruce trees in the demarcated area.

 Authorisations for planting of spruce within the demarcated area, outside of those situations already exempt within the Notice 7 (2024), will be granted on a case-by-case basis and will be subject to conditions set out by the Forestry Commission.
-Contact the Forestry Commission to check eligibility for authorisations before applying.
+Contact us to check eligibility for authorisations before applying.

 Read more on the exemptions and how to apply for an authorisation to plant spruce trees within the Ips typographus demarcated area.

-Watch this video guidance on the movement restrictions of spruce trees.
+Watch the video: movement restrictions of spruce trees.

-See the quick visual guide on the movement restrictions of spruce trees and spruce material within the demarcated area.
+Refer to the visual guidance on the movement restrictions of spruce material within the demarcated area.

 Provision is made to enable plant health inspectors to authorise movements and processing of spruce material with bark from the demarcated area where this can be achieved without risking the spread of Ips typographus.

-Non-spruce conifer timber that is bark-free is not subject to the same movement restrictions, so it can be moved and processed without need for inspection or authorisation.
+Non-spruce conifer timber that is bark-free is not subject to the same movement restrictions.
+It can be moved and processed without need for inspection or authorisation.

 Plant passports must not be used when moving spruce material with bark that originates in the area demarcated for Ips typographus.
 All other non-spruce conifer species with bark originating in the area demarcated for Ips typographus must be moved with a plant passport.